dermeck/feeds-sidebar/README.md

 A Firefox Extension for managing Web Feeds in the Sidebar.

-The goal of this project is to provide a consistent way of following web content and display it in the sidebar with a similar look and feel to the Bookmarks.
+The goal of this project is to provide a consistent way of following web content and display it in the Sidebar with a similar look and feel to the Bookmarks.

 ## State of the project
 This project is under development and not fully functional.
 However, in its current state, I consider it "good enough" for my personal use.